Manojlovic1998/running-multi-container-app-on-k8s/README.md

 - `domain/` is a test route that was used to test connection to the app during early development.
 - `domain/values/all` queries and sends back all of the data from Postgres db instance.
 GET
 - `domain/values/current` queries and sends back all of the values from Redis instance.
 GET
 - `domain/values` receives users submitted data, checks if index is within worker limit to prevent bottleneck, sets a placeholder data in Redis instance, and creates a channel over which it sends the index value that worker picks up to do the calculation.
+POST

 ## :bulb: Technologies